SatDump/SatDump/README.md

 satdump metop_ahrpt baseband metopb.wav products metopb_ahrpt -samplerate 6000000 -baseband_format i16
 ```

-Live processing, to process data directly while receiving it with your SDR is supported, but currently being re-written...
-So please wait!
+Live processing is now supported (but WIP) on all platform, currently only with AIRSPY support.
+You will have to enable it manually when building with -DBUILD_LIVE=ON.

 ### Notes on Falcon-9 Camera processing